verbb/formie/docs/developers/submission-workflow.md

 });
 ```

 To add a task inside an existing stage, see [Add work before integrations run](#add-work-before-integrations-run) above.
 For a full module walkthrough, see [Adding a custom workflow task from scratch](/guides/submissions-workflows/adding-a-custom-workflow-task-from-scratch).
-If you only need to observe or adjust behavior around an existing part of the workflow, the before and after stage or task events are often enough.
+If you only need to observe or adjust behaviour around an existing part of the workflow, the before and after stage or task events are often enough.

 Extension tasks use custom names outside Formie's built-in `Task` enum.
 They run when their built-in stage is active for the current workflow mode — the same rules that skip dispatch on draft saves also skip extension tasks inserted into `dispatch`.

-## Guides

-- [Run custom code on page submit or form submit](/guides/submissions-workflows/run-custom-code-on-page-submit-or-form-submit) — page submit vs last visible page, without stage/task events
-- [Submission workflow and stages explained](/guides/submissions-workflows/submission-workflow-and-stages-explained) — why the pipeline exists, workflow modes in plain language, and how to choose an extension point
-- [Using submission workflow events](/guides/submissions-workflows/using-submission-workflow-events) — listeners without custom task or stage classes
-- [Adding a custom workflow task from scratch](/guides/submissions-workflows/adding-a-custom-workflow-task-from-scratch) — insert an ordered task into an existing stage
-- [Adding a custom workflow stage from scratch](/guides/submissions-workflows/adding-a-custom-workflow-stage-from-scratch) — register a new pipeline phase